 While reporting on developments on the buildout of the METEC underground pipeline testbed for which testing will be performed are not task driven and are not billable to this project, they are relevant and will motivate all future project progress.
-Furthermore, preliminary research of survey methods, fixed sensor designs, and pipeline standards necessary for the buildout are directly relevant to the literature review, pipeline reviews, and next generation survey methods of Task (1), (3), and (4) respectively.
+Furthermore, preliminary research of survey methods, fixed sensor designs, and pipeline standards necessary for the buildout are most immediately relevant to the literature review (Task 2) and to the creation of a flexible and effective test program (Task 3).

-After delays in receiving construction approvals, the buildout of the underground testbed started on May 1 and major digging and backfilling was completed by June 1 (see photo at right).
+After delays in receiving construction approvals, the build-out of the underground testbed started on May 1 and major digging and backfilling was completed by June 1 (see Fig. 1).
 Provided there are no unforeseen delays, the team expects the testbed to be operational by July 7.